phillipbvetter/ctsmTMB/README.md

 The following state reconstruction algorithms are currently available:

-1. The (Continuous-Discrete) Linear Kalman Filter, `lkf`.
+1. The Linear Kalman Filter, `lkf`.

-2. The (Continuous-Discrete) Extended Kalman Filter, `ekf`.
+2. The Extended Kalman Filter, `ekf`.

-3. The (Continuous-Discrete) Unscented Kalman Filter, `ukf`.
+3. The Unscented Kalman Filter, `ukf`.

-4. The (Continuous-Discrete) Laplace “Filter” `laplace`.
+4. The Laplace Smoothers `laplace` and `laplace.thygesen`.

 ## Kalman Filters

 The package is currently mostly tailored towards the Kalman Filter.
 The advantages of the methods are:

-1. The hessian of the likelihood function (w.r.t parameters) is available.
+1. The hessian of the likelihood function (w.r.t the fixed parameters) is available.

 2. The model residuals are easier to compute for e.g. model validation.

 3. Multi-step predictions / simulations with state updates are easier to compute.

-In these cases **TMB** simply provides the automatic differentiation.

 The Unscented Kalman Filter implementation is based on *Algorithm 4.7* in [S. Särkkä, 2007](https://ieeexplore.ieee.org/document/4303242).